-For a timeless classic, boxwood and roses can't be beat.
-You could create a border or simply offset the casual nature of the rose bush with a clipped box specimen.
+For a timeless classic, boxwood and roses can't be beaten.
+You can create a border or simply offset the casual nature of the rose bush with a clipped box specimen.

 31 of 32

-With there small growth habit, delicate, scented flowers and subsequent berries, Daphne is an all season plant that will complement roses whether in bloom or not.
+With their small growth habit, delicate, scented flowers, and subsequent berries, Daphne is an all season plant that will complement roses whether in bloom or not.

 32 of 32